pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

  *After each refactoring change it is essential that the unit and system tests pass; unit tests should be added for all new APIs.*

-1. Ensure system tests exist that cover the major end-to-end paths through the system (gen_sqw, tobyfit, multifit, cut, symmetrize) and that these run and pass
+1. Ensure system tests exist that cover the major end-to-end paths through the system (`gen_sqw`,`tobyfit`, `multifit`, `cut`, `symmetrize` etc) and that these run and pass
 2. Extract small data and utility classes from existing SQW object updating APIs across Horace and Herbert code  where appropriate.
 New classes should be "new style" MATLAB classes.
 3. Extract `PixelBlock` into new class.
 All associated APIs updated.
-4. Migrate `SQW` and `DND` objects to new style classes.
+4. Migrate `SQW` and `DND` objects to style classes.
 5. Review API and data in `SQW` and `DND`classes with a view to removing unrequired methods and data.

+## Implementation Decisions

+- Handle classes to be used for external objects (e.g. DND, SQW)

+- Update SQW object to include number of pixblock columns and read/write N columns rather than the current fixed 7

+- Experiment object includes array of instrument, sample, lattice, detector data and mappings from pix-block to objects

+- Instrument data will be added to SQW object post-creation until full data is available in the Mantid data files; scripts exist for construction of LET and are a model for other instruments.
+Since the Mantid file parse will require an XML to IX_Inst builder this can be written ahead of time and instruments created as XML.

 ## Design